 This product is certified as complying with radio laws in individual countries and regions as follows.
 Information related to radio law certification can be checked on the product LCD screen.
-(See page 83.)

 The following actions are prohibited by radio laws.
 The user and/or retailer may be subject to punishment if prohibited actions are committed.